laktak/rsyncy/README.md

 At the moment `rsyncy` itself has only one option, you can turn off colors via the `NO_COLOR=1` environment variable.

+## Known Issues when using ssh behind rsync

+ssh uses direct TTY access to make sure that the password is indeed issued by an interactive keyboard user. rsyncy is unable to detect the password prompt and will overwrite it with the status line.
+You can still enter your password and press enter to continue.

 ## lf support